 With almost a month left of summer, there is still time to discover some great drinking summer wine.
-My wine journey takes us from the Alsace region of France over to the Mosel River in Germany than across the Alps into the Alto Adige region of Italy.
-Continue down to Puglia before heading to the southern hemisphere to enjoy wine from Mendoza Argentina.
+My wine journey takes us from the Alsace region of France over to the Mosel River in Germany, then across the Alps into the Alto Adige region of Italy.
+Continue down to Puglia before heading to the southern hemisphere to enjoy wine from Mendoza, Argentina.
 Here are nine wines I sampled this past month that are all excellent options to either sip alone or pair with your summer fare.

-Grown organically the Domaine Francois Schmitt Riesling 2016 offers a refreshing wine that delivers white flower and apples on the nose and Apple, citrus primarily lemon with a little diesel on the palate.
+Grown organically, Domaine Francois Schmitt Riesling 2016 offers a refreshing wine that delivers white flower and apples on the nose and Apple, citrus primarily lemon with a little diesel on the palate.

 Peter Zemmer Pinot Grigio seems different than most Pinot Grigios from Italy.
 The wine has more volume than other Italian brands.
-One finds floral aromas especially white flower as well as ripe pear while flavors of pear are accented by some spices on the finish.
-Hidden among the spices I found some sweet nuances.
+One finds floral aromas, especially white flower, and ripe pear while flavors of pear are accented by some spices on the finish.
+Hidden among the spices, I found some sweet nuances.

-Alois Lageder Conus Lagrein Riserva 2014 features another indigenous grape, but in this case, the winery utilizes Biodynamic Demeter certified grapes.
-This particular Lagrein is a very dry wine with earthy aromas yet on the palate the wine exhibits savory qualities as well as Mocha, cocoa.
-The wine is smooth and well balanced.
+Alois Lageder Conus Lagrein Riserva 2014 features another indigenous grape, but in this case, the winery utilizes Biodynamic Demeter-certified grapes.
+This particular Lagrein is a very dry wine with earthy aromas, yet on the palate, the wine exhibits savory qualities as well as Mocha, and cocoa.
+The wine is smooth and well-balanced.

-From San Marzano, one of the leading producers in Puglia comes Tramari Rosé Di Primitivo Salento 2017.
+From San Marzano, one of the leading producers in Puglia, comes Tramari Rosé Di Primitivo Salento 2017.
 On the nose, one finds lovely aromas of roses.
-On the palate, the flavors of raspberry dominate but is accented by some citrus mostly grapefruit to form what I call a smooth Rosé that showcases freshness and elegance.
+On the palate, the flavors of raspberry dominate but are accented by some citrus, mostly grapefruit, to form what I call a smooth Rosé that showcases freshness and elegance.

 For summer wine, these suggestions accentuate the uniqueness of the particular varietal.
-Let’s lift our glasses and toast the ending of summer 2018 with your favorite summer wine.
+Let’s lift our glasses and toast the end of summer 2018 with your favorite summer wine.

 Note: Common to the wine industry, this writer was hosted to the summer wine sampled.
 While it has not influenced this review, the writer believes in full disclosure.